GeoCenter/StataTraining/about.md

 <br/>

 <img class="col one right" src="/StataTraining/img/tim.png">
 <h4>Dr. Tim Essam</h4> is an trained agricultural economist who somehow escaped the county seat of Gage County, Nebraska.
 He enjoys placing Easter eggs in co-worker’s presentations when offering suggestions.
 He also eats approximately every 45 minutes, and may have a tapeworm.
-He is passionate about reproducible analysis using Stata and R.
+He is passionate about reproducible analysis using Stata and R.  <a href = "https://twitter.com/StataRGIS" target = "_blank">@StataRGIS</a>

 <br/>
 <br/>
 <br/>

 <img class="col one right" src="/StataTraining/img/laura.png">
 <h4>Dr. Laura Hughes</h4> is a trained biophysical chemist who spent hours staring through a microscope at stains.
 We have no idea whether or not she can provide laundering tips on removing actual stains from clothing.
-She enjoys creating her own color schemes and custom plot functions in R. She is passionate about inculcating others with proper data visualization methods, color schemes, and occasional ballet moves.
+She enjoys creating her own color schemes and custom plot functions in R. She is passionate about inculcating others with proper data visualization methods, color schemes, and occasional ballet moves. <a href = "https://twitter.com/flaneuseks" target = "_blank">@flaneuseks</a>

 <br/>